kzky/languages/cython/nogil/README.md

 ## Exp.
 3

-OpenMP is not good choice to speedup, so use threading with *nogil*
+OpenMP is not good choice to speedup, so use threading with *nogil*.
+Everybody knows GIL (Global Interpreter Lock) in python ensures threadsafe, but due to this, threading is no benefit in CPU-bound taks because a thread trying to access an object in memory gets GIL, and the other threads have to wait to the release of GIL taken by another thread.

 ### Resutls